 Font Club will meet Saturday, May 19th at 3pm.
 This meeting will be a work session.
 Font Club is a free informal group that meets on the 3rd Saturday of every month to work on typeface design.
 Call Vince or Yvette at (504) 525-4691 for more information. www.fontlab.com § forum.fontlab.com

 Visit www.aiganeworleans.org for graphic design info, events, and meetings in New Orleans.

 The New Orleans Lettering Arts Association (NOLAA) meets on the 2nd Saturday of the month.
-NOLAA is a non-profit organization whose monthly meetings are mini-workshops in a variety of calligraphy techniques, well worth the $25 per year membership fee.
-For more information visit www.neworleanscalligraphy.org
+A non-profit organization whose monthly meetings are mini-workshops in a variety of calligraphy techniques, well worth the $25 per year membership fee.
+Visit www.neworleanscalligraphy.org

 The New Orleans Academy of Fine Arts offers classes in all styles of art-making, including calligraphy.
 Located at 5256 Magazine St., call (504) 899-8111 or visit www.noafa.com